Topic: Finally Abolishing All Slavery

 State constitutions from the late 1800s often followed the example of the times by prohibiting slavery except for those convicted of a crime.

 Measures to remove this exception were placed on the ballot by the legislature in Nebraska and Utah for the 2020 ballot.
 Both passed resoundingly.
 Colorado had already passed such a measure in 2018, which also passed resoundingly.
-In 2022, Oregon, Tennessee, and Vermont resoundingly passed such measures, Alabama passed a revised new constitution that did so, and Louisiana had an amendment that was poorly worded and needs to be re-done.
+In 2022, Oregon, Tennessee, and Vermont resoundingly passed such measures, Alabama passed a revised new constitution that did so.
+Louisiana had an amendment that was poorly worded and needs to be re-done; there are no indications of this being in the works at this point.

 Current Status